 I hope these tips provide some guidance for your communications with Indigenous leaders.

 Some non-Indigenous people are intimidated at the thought of reaching out to an Indigenous leader.
 If that describes you, before you send that important letter, consider taking some Indigenous Relations training so you are more comfortable.
-We offer the full continuum of learning from Indigenous awareness to how to negotiate with Indigenous Peoples.
+We offer the full continuum of learning from Indigenous awareness to how to Working with UNDRIP.

 You could also find a consultant who specializes in providing advice on working with Indigenous Peoples.
 Linkedin could be a great place to search for people with these skills.
 Check out our group “Working Effectively with Indigenous Peoples®”.